postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

     * If you select __Request Headers__, Postman will add `Authorization` and `X-Amz-` prefixed fields in the __Headers__ tab.
     * If you select __Request URL__, Postman will add the auth details in __Params__ with keys prefixed `X-Amz-`.

 1. Enter your access key and secret values directly in the fields.
-For additional security, you can use [variables](/docs/sending-requests/variables/) for these values.
+For additional security, you can use [secret variables](/docs/sending-requests/variables/#variable-types) for these values.

 1. You can optionally set advanced fields, but Postman will autogenerate these if necessary.